js216/MorseFocus/README.md

-      -w FILE    load weights from last line of FILE -c CHARS   use custom charset (printable, no space) -o FILE    write output to FILE instead of stdout -s scale   multiply all weights by scale factor -s scale   multiply all weights by scale (default 1.0)
+      -w FILE    load weights from last line of FILE -c CHARS   use custom charset (printable, no space) -o FILE    write output to FILE instead of stdout -s scale   multiply all weights by scale (default 1.0)

     $ ./run_diff.exe